biocypher/biochatter-paper/manuscript.md

 - **data processing**: Some data processing steps can have great impact on the downstream performance of LLMs.
 For instance, we test the conversion of numbers (which LLMs are notoriously bad at handling) to categorical text (e.g., low, medium, high).

-- **model quantisations**: We test a set of quantisations for each model (where available) to account for the trade-off between model size and performance.
+- **model quantisations**: We test a set of quantisations for each model (where available) to account for the trade-off between model size, inference speed, and performance.

 - **model parameters**: Where suitable, we test a set of parameters for each model, such as "temperature," which determines the reproducibility of model responses.